-Duration: 17:00 Duration: 07:00 Theory - Key Learning Outcomes Practical - Key Learning Outcomes List the Personal Protective Equipment (PPE) required at the workplace.
+Duration: 10:00 Duration: 10:00 Theory - Key Learning Outcomes Practical - Key Learning Outcomes List the Personal Protective Equipment (PPE) required at the workplace.
 Check various areas of the workplace for leakages, water-logging, pests, fire, etc. Describe the commonly reported hazards at the workplace.
 Demonstrate how to safely use the PPE and implements it as applicable to the workplace.
 Describe the hazards caused due to chemicals/ pesticides/ fumigants.
-Display the correct way of donning, doffing and discarding PPE such as • Describe the basic safety checks to be done before the operation of any face masks, hand gloves, face shields, PPE suits, etc. equipment/ machinery.Describe the common first aid Sanitize the tools, equipment and machinery properly. procedures to be followed in case of emergencies.
-Demonstrate the safe disposal of waste.
+Display the correct way of donning, doffing and discarding PPE such as Describe the basic safety checks to be done before the operation of any face masks, hand gloves, face shields, PPE suits, etc. equipment/ machinery.
+Sanitize the tools, equipment and Describe the common first aid procedures to be followed in case of emergencies. machinery properly.Demonstrate the safe disposal of waste.
 State measures that can be taken to prevent accidents and damage s at the workplace.
 Demonstrate procedures for dealing with accidents, fires and emergencies.
-Explain the importance of reporting details of first aid administered, to • Demonstrate emergency procedures to the given workplace requirements. the reporting officer/ doctor, in accordance with workplace procedures.
+Explain the importance of reporting details of first aid administered, to Demonstrate emergency procedures to the given workplace requirements. the reporting officer/ doctor, in accordance with workplace procedures.
 Demonstrate the use of emergency equipment in accordance with manufacturers' specifications and workplace requirements.
-State common health and safety guidelines to be followed at the workplace Demonstrate the administration of first aid.
-Prepare a list of relevant hotline/ emergency numbers.
+State common health and safety guidelines to be followed at the workplace.
+Demonstrate the administration of first aid.
+Classroom Aides Prepare a list of relevant hotline/ emergency numbers.

 Classroom Aids: